Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Introduction

 for some $ \delta_n < 1 $.
 For $ n \geq 5 $ we derive (\ref{lowerboundfailque}) with the explicit exponent $ \delta_n = \frac{5}{n+1} $.
 This follows from the $ \Omega $-result of Donnelly~\cite{donnelly} for the sup-norm of Laplace eigenfunction on $ n $-dimensional arithmetic hyperbolic manifolds.
 Thus we use again, though indirectly, specific theta lifts constructed in \cite{donnelly}.
 The case of $ \Omega $-results for the sup-norm problem in dimension $ n=4 $ is covered by the general result of Brumley and Marshall~\cite{brumley} with an unspecified exponent $\delta = \delta_4$.
 Since $ \delta_n \rightarrow 0 $ as $ n \rightarrow \infty $ we infer that quantum unique ergodicity fails in balls shrinking rapidly in terms of the dimension.
-An analogous phenomenon was proved by Lester and Rudnick~\cite{lesterrudnick} for the $n$-dimensional Euclidean torus $ \mathbb{T}^n $, $ n\geq 4 $, who proved the existence of {\lq massive\rq} irregularities on Euclidean circles of radii
+An analogous phenomenon was proved by Lester and Rudnick~\cite{lesterrudnick} for the $n$-dimensional Euclidean torus $ \mathbb{T}^n $, $ n\geq 4 $, who proved the existence of such {\lq massive irregularities\rq} on Euclidean circles of radii

 The method of Lester and Rudnick~\cite[Sect.~6]{lesterrudnick} is very arithmetic in nature, relying on lattice counting arguments and estimates for representations of positive definite binary quadratic forms.
 Our proof is more spectral in nature; one can argue that the arithmetic part of the proof is present in the constructions of theta lifts in \cite{brumley}, \cite{donnelly}, \cite{milicevic}, \cite{rudnicksarnak}.
+For $n$-dimensional compact Riemannian manifolds Han \cite[Thm.~3]{han3} recently proved an analogous result for non-equidistribution at shrinking balls centred around points with large eigenfunction values.

-\begin{remark} As we emphasized earlier, the exponent $ \delta $ for the equidistribution of Hecke--Maa\ss\ forms on $3$-manifolds is better than the exponent obtained for the modular group.
+\begin{remark} As we emphasized earlier the exponent $ \delta $ for the equidistribution of Hecke--Maa\ss\ forms on $3$-manifolds is better than the exponent obtained for the modular group.
 This can be roughly justified as follows: for dimension $ n = 2, 3 $ the exponent follows (under GLH) from an estimate of the form

 The exact behaviour of the optimal exponent under the Generalized Lindel\"of Hypothesis for higher dimension $ n \geq 4 $ remains open. \end{remark}

 \begin{remark} Quantum ergodicity and arithmetic quantum unique ergodicity have also been studied for other rank one cases: Lindenstrauss's results~\cite{lindenstrauss} cover also the case of Hecke--Maa\ss\ forms on $ (\mathbb{H}^2)^n $, while Truelsen~\cite{truelsen} studied the quantum ergodicity of Eisenstein series for $ (\mathbb{H}^2)^n $.
 It is an interesting question to investigate the quantum unique ergodicity problem on shrinking balls for these Hilbert modular surfaces. \end{remark}